Susan Weiner

 Susan Scher Weiner (c.
-1946 – August 11, 2012) was a politician from Georgia, USA, and was the first woman to become Mayor of Savannah.
+1946 – August 11, 2012) was an American politician from U.S. state of Georgia, and was the first woman to become Mayor of Savannah.
 She was a Republican.

 Background

 Weiner, who was Jewish, was born as Susan Scher in Albany, New York and graduated from SUNY New Paltz.
 She moved to Savannah in the mid-1980s.

 Political career

 Weiner ran for Mayor of Savannah in 1991.
 She won the Republican nomination without opposition and defeated five-term incumbent and Democratic nominee John Rousakis with 54% of the vote.
 She conducted a law and order campaign in which she promised to address local crime issues.
 She also advocated "privatizing some city services, such as sanitation, garbage collection, road maintenance and recreational facility maintenance."

 Weiner was the first woman mayor of Savannah.

 Under her tenure, six council members were Democrats; only two were Republicans.
 Eventually, Weiner abandoned most proposals from her platform.
 In 1995, she was narrowly defeated by Councilor Floyd Adams Jr., a Democrat and an African-American.